wp-plugins/localcurrency/readme.txt

 * I am not currently aware of any compatibility issues with any other WordPress plugins.

 = Support: =
-This plugin is officially not supported (due to my time constraints), but if you leave a comment on the plugin's home page or [contact me](http://www.scratch99.com/contact/), I should be able to help.
+This plugin is officially not supported (due to my time constraints), but if you post problems to the [support forum](http://wordpress.org/support/plugin/localcurrency), I'll try to help.

 = Disclaimer =
 This plugin is released under the [GPL licence](http://www.gnu.org/copyleft/gpl.html).
 I do not accept any responsibility for any damages or losses, direct or indirect, that may arise from using the plugin or these instructions.
 This software is provided as is, with absolutely no warranty.
 Please refer to the full version of the GPL license for more information.